Detoxa/shareposts/README.md

-# Shareposts whit simple MVC framevork
+# Shareposts whit simple MVC framework

 ## This is for my learning